joendres/nextcloud-filelink/README.md

   (*mandatory*)
 * **Settings -> Sharing -> Allow users to share via link -> Enforce password protection** might result in confusing error messages to users, because the *upload* in Thunderbird fails if an invalid password is requested.
 Be prepared for questions, if you enable this. (*optionally off*)

+### Redirects

+In some configurations a start url like `https://cloud.example.com` is redirected to the actual url of the cloud eg `https://example.com/cloud`. __*cloud__ has to access many different paths below this url, eg. `status.php`.
+If these are not also redirected (`https://cloud.example.com/status.php` -> `https://example.com/cloud/status.php`), __*cloud__ can't access them and doesn't work.
+There is no way for the extension to find the actual base url with some certainty.

+There is a workaround: Users can find out the actual url and configure it in __*cloud__.
+But the real solution is to redirect all urls.
+So it would be greatly appreciated if you would do that in your cloud instance (if you have to use redirects at all).
+Thanks.

 ## Developer guide

-The project lives on GitLab: https://gitlab.com/joendres/filelink-nextcloud.
+The project lives on GitLab: <https://gitlab.com/joendres/filelink-nextcloud>.
 If you'd like to contribute to the project, help with testing on different platforms, have a feature suggestion or any other comment, just contact [me](@joendres).